mfont002/deployer/README.md

 Does not handle dependent resources, i.e., when creating a lambda resource, if an s3 bucket is needed it must exist before trying to create the lambda resource.
 Process the s3 bucket ini file 1st if it does not exist.

-Structuring an ini file to create an aws resource: see "example.ini" file in config dir for guidance
+Structuring an ini file to create an aws resource: see "example.ini" file in config dir for guidance.